dagster-io/dagster/docs/docs-beta/docs/guides/tbd/selection-syntax.md

 # Asset selection syntax

-This reference contains information about the syntax for selection assets, including a variety of examples for selecting assets and their downstream and upstream dependencies.
+This reference contains information about the syntax for asset selections, including a variety of examples for selecting assets and their downstream and upstream dependencies.

 Asset selection may be used to: